Sunday, June 30, 2024

 First line: I feel so lost and overwhelmed.

 Why you should read this book: In this candid and understated graphic memoir, the author describes a difficult period of her life, some relevant backstory, her journey through her mental health problems, and the world she encounters on the other side.
 The first half of the book is primarily a painfully accurate description of living with an undiagnosed anxiety disorder while also coping with known depression and also trying to balance a relationship and a career.
-The second half is more or less a catalog of the kinds of things you learn in therapy, presented in such a way that you actually might believe that every is, in fact, OK, or that it might be, if you just keep pushing through.
+The second half is more or less a catalog of the kinds of things you learn in therapy, presented in such a way that you actually might believe that everything is, in fact, OK, or that it might be, if you just keep pushing through.

 Why you shouldn't read this book: I can see how the first half might be kind of upsetting to someone who was not handling their own anxiety and depression very well.